-Simple Carbs- hit your system QUICKLY, because they don’t have to breakdown much.
-Most simple carbs are empty calories which are to be avoided because they have no nutritional value.
+Simple Carbs- hit your system QUICKLY, because they don’t have to break down much.
+Most simple carbs are empty calories that are to be avoided because they have no nutritional value.
 Examples are sugar, candy, soft drinks, and desserts.

 (a) Monosaccharides- (simple sugar) are single sugar units.
 Ex.
 Fructose (fruit sugar), glucose (blood sugar), and galactcse (from lactose-milk sugar).

 (b) Disaccharides- are carbs with two sugar units.
 Ex.
 Table sugar (1part fructose and 1 part glucose)